 Experiments conducted with a prototype of the new technology revealed that it is also fairly efficient.
 At 0 degrees (when the sound source is perpendicular to the surface), 60% of the sound is reflected back to the source.
 At 70 degrees (the extreme end of the effective range), 40% of the sound is ricocheted back to the source.

-“Acoustic planar surface retroreflector” was published in the June 25 th issue of the Physical Review Materials journal.
+The paper titled “Acoustic planar surface retroreflector” was published in the June 25th issue of the Physical Review Materials journal.
 The paper’s first author is Gang Yong Song of Southeast University, in Nanjing, China.
 The paper’s co-corresponding authors are Qiang Cheng and Tie Jun Cui of Southeast University.